Meta-learning Optimizers for Communication-Efficient Learning: Methodology

-As discussed in \citet{reddi2020adaptive} the class of local algorithms can be described with a server-side optimizer and worker-side optimizer.
-For example, SlowMo \citep{wang2019slowmo} can be interpreted as adding momentum to the server optimization.
-Our design of Algorithm~\ref{alg:localsgdlopt} is such that the learned optimizer lives entirely on the server-side optimization, making its use more practical and scalable than in non-communication-efficient settings.
+As discussed by \citet{reddi2020adaptive} the class of local algorithms can be described with a server-side optimizer and worker-side optimizer.
+For example, SlowMo~\citep{wang2019slowmo} can be interpreted as adding momentum to the server optimization.
+Our design of~\cref{alg:localsgdlopt} is such that the learned optimizer lives entirely on the server-side, making its use more practical and scalable than in non-communication-efficient settings.

 Specifically, standard learned optimizers have an overhead of memory and compute.
 The memory must store state information and intermediate activations of the learned optimizer.
-In the case of our learned optimizer, this overhead \citep{metz2022practical} is only incurred at the aggregation stage and can therefore live entirely on the server if one is available.
+In the case of our learned optimizer, this overhead~\citep{metz2022practical} is only incurred at the aggregation stage and can therefore live entirely on the server if one is available.
 Similarly, while the computational cost of the forward pass of learned optimizers provides a substantial overhead compared to simple add and multiply operations of SGD and Adam, in the case of our global learned optimizers this cost becomes small with respect to the large amount of data processed on workers during local updates.
+For instance, in table~\ref{tab:timings}, we show that the overhead of our optimizers relative to Local SGD shrinks as the number of local steps grows.
+The figure reports total timings for the forward and backward pass and optimizer step of Local SGD, LOpt-A, and LAgg-A for training ResNet50 (a) and ViT-Base (b) on $224$ and $128$ sized ImageNet, respectively.
+All timings are measured when training across K=8 A6000 GPUs.
+We further expand on this point in section~\ref{tab:timings} of the appendix.